Skip to main content

 Greenwich's Georgian properties often have original features hidden behind later additions — fireplaces bricked up behind plasterboard, ceiling roses above suspended ceilings, panelled doors painted shut.
 We always investigate before demolition to avoid accidentally destroying something valuable.
 On the services side, many Greenwich period properties still have lead water supply pipes from the street — Thames Water will replace the section under the pavement for free if you replace the internal section, which we include in our renovation scope.

-Three patterns cover most of what we run for full renovations in SE10.
-Grade II listed Georgian terrace restoration is the signature Greenwich project.
-The Georgian terraces along Crooms Hill, Maze Hill, and the streets around Greenwich Park typically sit within the Maritime Greenwich World Heritage Site buffer zone and many are Grade II listed.
+The signature Greenwich project is the Georgian terrace — Crooms Hill, Maze Hill, and the streets around Greenwich Park sit within the Maritime Greenwich World Heritage Site buffer zone and many are Grade II listed.
 Listed Building Consent is required for any internal layout change, removal or alteration of original features (sash windows, fireplaces, panelled doors, decorative plasterwork, lath-and-plaster ceilings), replacement of original windows, and any external change.
-Heritage materials are required throughout — lime plaster with horsehair binder on original walls and ceilings, lime mortar pointing on stock brick, slate roofing, traditional timber sash windows with cylinder glass where original.
-Cost is £200,000-£400,000 depending on size and listed scope.
-Build time 26-36 weeks with conservation-specialist architect and heritage consultant.
-Victorian and Edwardian semi renovation around Charlton, Westcombe Park, and Blackheath Standard is the second pattern.
-Cavity-wall construction on the later 1900s-1910 properties or solid 9-inch walls on the earlier Victorians.
-Original lime plaster, slate roofs, original sash windows.
-Cost is £100,000-£180,000.
-Build time 16-22 weeks.
-Combined renovation plus rear extension or loft conversion is the third pattern, common on the non-listed properties around Charlton and Greenwich Peninsula.
-Single coordinated project.
-Cost is £150,000-£280,000.
-Build time 22-28 weeks.
+Heritage materials are required throughout: lime plaster with horsehair binder, lime mortar pointing on stock brick, slate roofing, traditional timber sash windows.
+Build time is 26-36 weeks with a conservation-specialist architect and heritage consultant.

 Property Renovation in Greenwich: What's Included